eliatra/opensearch-k8s-operator/docs/userguide/main.md

 ### Custom Dashboards user

-Dashboards requires an opensearch user to connect to the cluster.
+Dashboards requires an OpenSearch user to connect to the cluster.
 By default Dashboards is configured to use the demo admin user.
 If you supply your own securityconfig and want to change the credentials Dashboards should use, you must create a secret with keys `username` and `password` that contains the new credentials and then supply that secret to the operator via the cluster spec:

 ```yaml
 spec: